Ria424/developers-animatesdk-docs/Document_object/Document2.md

 #### Description

-Method; stores specified data with the selected objects.
+Method; Stores specified data with the selected objects.
 Data is written to the FLA file and is available to JavaScript when the file reopens.
 Only symbols and bitmaps support persistent data.

 #### Example